apache/www-site/content/security/committers.md

 12. The project team provides the reporter with a copy of the fix and the draft vulnerability announcement for comment.

-13. The project team agrees on the fix, the announcement and the release schedule with the reporter.
+13. The project team agrees on the fix, the announcement, and the release schedule with the reporter.
+If the reporter is unresponsive in a reasonable timeframe this should not block the project team from moving to the next steps, particularly if an issue is of high severity or impact.

 14. The project team commits the fix.
 Do **not** make any reference that the commit relates to a security vulnerability.